- 162EMPOWERgmat Users

 Components of a Successful GMAT Essay

 A lot of prospective MBA students dread the GMAT essay.
-So many of us have spent years in school conditioned to straightforward questions and answers.
-The essay, also referred to as the Analytical Writing Assessment (AWA), is a 30-minute writing evaluation that business schools use to measure your writing skills.
+So many of us have been conditioned to straightforward questions and answers during our academic career.
+The GMAT essay, also referred to as the Analytical Writing Assessment (AWA), is a 30-minute writing evaluation that business schools use to measure your writing skills.
 It can be difficult for some GMAT takers to switch from the analytical quantitative and qualitative questions over to "author" mode in a matter of minutes.
-Effective GMAT essay practice helps prepare for the transition so time is used efficiently.
+However, effective GMAT essay practice will help you prepare for the transition so your test time is used efficiently.
 Here are a few components of a successful GMAT essay that will help get you over the hump and into a great score.

 Pay Attention to Structure

-One of the biggest mistakes that writers make in the GMAT essay is ignoring proper essay structure.
-It sounds basic, but so many people fail to form a good essay.
+One of the biggest and most common mistakes that writers make in the GMAT essay is ignoring proper essay structure.
+It sounds basic, but so many people fail to form a good essay simply based on how they have organized their thoughts.
 Essays need to be clearly structured into an introduction, body or content paragraphs, and then a conclusion.
-Structure helps prevent the essay from sounding like the author’s rambling.
-It also helps readers flow through the story and make reading it easier.
+This organization helps prevent the essay from sounding like the author is rambling.
+Additionally, it also helps your readers easily read through the story and make comprehension easier.
 If GMAT essay practice helps readers do one thing, it should be to form a proper essay.
 It will help you get all of your ideas down when test time comes.

 Don’t Stray Too Much from the Norm

-Even though some students feel like they really need to stick out to get noticed, GMAT essay practice should teach you that there are some norms you have to respect.
+Even though some students feel like they really need to stick out to get noticed, GMAT essay practice should teach you that there are just some norms you have to respect.
 Keep in mind that the essays are graded by computers, so putting that inspirational poem in the middle of your essay may not even matter.
-It’s all about sticking to points, writing in active voice, no run-ons, and composing a succinct essay.
-Style and structure reign.
+It’s all about sticking to points, writing in an active voice, no run-ons, and composing a succinct essay.
+Remember, style and structure reign.

 GMAT Essay Practice is Essential